zacharyselk/Trundle/README.md

 $ cmake ..
 $ make
 ```
-However if that does not work then it is probably the fault of SDL2 not being found.
-Adding the SDL2 libraries and headers files to the system path _should_ resolve that issue.

 ## Running
 Once built an exacutable named Trundle (or Trundle.exe) will be created and simply needs to be executed to run.